-On July 4, 1776, the Declaration of Independence was adopted by defying King of England.
-After 11 years of independence, 12 Heads of States of US, held a meeting to form U.S. Constitution at the same place.
-So Philadelphia is also known as Birthplace of American democracy.
+On July 4, 1776, the Declaration of Independence was adopted by defying the King of England.
+After 11 years of independence, 12 Heads of State of the US, held a meeting to form U.S. Constitution at the same place.
+So Philadelphia is also known as the Birthplace of American democracy.

 Best Things to See in Philadelphia

-Home of International Symbol – Liberty Bell in Philadelphia symbolizing freedom attracts a large number of visitors all year around.
+Home of International Symbol – Liberty Bell in Philadelphia symbolizing freedom attracts a large number of visitors all year round.
 Liberty Bell is kept in Liberty Bell Center at Independence National Historical Park.
 Liberty Bell is well preserved underneath a huge glass gazebo and open for viewing from 9:00A.M. to 5:00P.M. from September to May and till 7:00P.M. from May till September.
 No entrance fees for viewing but general security screening is required.